Follow these instructions to install, build, and verify the backend system.

 II.
 Install Java 17

 1. Install the OpenJDK package.
+Mac:

 sudo apt install -y openjdk-17-jdk-headless unzip